-In his last minor league appearance, 23-year old Cy Young strikes out 18 batters en route to a tossing no-hitter in a Tri-State contest against McKeesport (PA).
+In his last minor league appearance, 23 year-old Cy Young strikes out 18 batters en route to a tossing a no-hitter in a Tri-State contest against McKeesport (PA).
 The right-hander will amass a record 511 victories during his 22-year Hall of Fame career.

 At Cleveland’s League Park, the A’s pull off two triple steals in one game.
-The double-triple takes place the first inning and then again in the fourth as Philadelphia, who pummels the Indians, 14-1, will steal only a total of 48 bases this season, lowest in the league with exception of the Red Sox.
+The double-triple takes place in the first inning and then again in the fourth as Philadelphia, who pummels the Indians, 14-1, will steal only 48 bases this season for the second lowest total in the league, being six swipes ahead of the Red Sox.

-New York freshman Atley Donald sets the American League rookie record for consecutive wins.
-‘Swampy’ goes the distance in the Yankee Stadium contest, limiting the Browns to five hits for his twelfth straight victory, 5-1.
+New York freshman Atley Donald sets the American League rookie record for consecutive wins when he goes the distance, beating the Browns at Yankee Stadium, 5-1.
+The 28 year-old right-hander, who is known as 'Swampy' to his teammates, limits St. Louis to five hits for his twelfth straight victory.

-On his third try, Lefty Grove becomes the sixth pitcher in major league history to earn his 300th victory.
-The 41-year old Red Sox southpaw joins Cy Young, Walter Johnson, Christy Mathewson, Grover Cleveland Alexander, and Eddie Plank in reaching the milestone when he beats Cleveland, 10-6, giving up 12 hits for his last victory in the big leagues.
+On his third try, Lefty Grove becomes the sixth pitcher in major league history since 1901 to earn his 300th victory.
+The 41 year-old Red Sox southpaw joins Cy Young, Walter Johnson, Christy Mathewson, Grover Cleveland Alexander, and Eddie Plank in reaching the milestone when he beats Cleveland, 10-6, giving up 12 hits for his last victory in the big leagues.

 Joe DiMaggio, who retired after 13 seasons with the Yankees with a .325 batting average, is inducted into the Baseball Hall of Fame.
-The 'Greatest Living Ballplayer', a title officially bestowed on 'Joltin' Joe' in 1969 by MLB, is elected by the writers in his fourth year on the ballot.
+The 'Greatest Living Ballplayer', a title which will be officially bestowed on 'Joltin' Joe' based on a poll taken by MLB in 1969, is elected by the writers in his fourth year on the ballot.

 Roberto Clemente hits a ninth-inning inside-the-park grand slam off Jim Brosnan, giving the Pirates a dramatic 9-8 walk-off victory over the Reds at Forbes Field.
-The first career round-tripper for the Pittsburgh right fielder, who will hit ten IPHR during his 18-year years with the Bucs, also did not clear the fence.
+Last season, the Pittsburgh right fielder's first-ever career round-tripper, which will be the first of ten IPHRs he will hit during his 18 years with the Bucs, also did not clear the fence.

 By hitting four home runs in the doubleheader sweep of the White Sox, Roger Maris moves 25 games ahead of Babe Ruth's 1927 pace.
 The Yankee slugger now has 40 for the year and will finish the season with a record 61 round trippers.